mitermayer/atlaspack/docs/rust-migration/epics.md

 # Epics and Stories

 Details: see per-epic folders under `docs/rust-migration/epics/<epic>/` (indexed in `docs/rust-migration/index.md`).
 CI/dual-run wiring and alerting are handled by integration; this project provides flags, artifacts, schemas, and docs for them to consume.
+Start with Epic 0 (baseline tests) below.

+## Epic 0: JS Baseline Test Scaffolding

+- Story: Create shared normalization/utils and first smoke tests (dual-run, request/invalidation) on JS engine with stable artifacts.
+See `docs/rust-migration/epics/epic-0-baseline-tests/`.

 ## Epic: Parity Baseline and Dual-Run Harness